gesellix/pipeline-with-gradle-and-docker/articles/part4.md

 You'll recognize that only the consumer's and the producer's version are input values.
 We use the TeamCity *Artifact Dependencies* feature to pass versions of newly built artifacts to the contract test build.
 The productive versions need to be resolved in a way the service allows us to.
 Sometimes we can perform a simple HTTP GET on a dedicated URL, sometimes a "resolve" only means to select a stage (dev or prod) where a service is always running.

 ### current implementation

+While the first implementation is still being used and already has been copied for other combinations of producer and consumer, we recently had to provide one of our services as producer to a consuming service of another team.
+The other team already had their own contract testing concept with their own "Consumer Driven Test Suite".
+Our contract tester didn't need to know how to fetch and perform the contract tests anymore, it only needed to prepare a testable producer service.

+We could now consider the consumer as an external service and agree on a clear definition of responsibilities.
+The common point was the CI-Server TeamCity with our individual pipelines, where both teams needed to add a contract test build goal.

+Build goals in TeamCity can perform several steps, in our case similar to a workflow similar to unit tests:
+* setup
+* run
+* tear down